alexiszamanidis/thread_pool/README.md

 ## Job scheduler

 Job scheduler is a structure that manages the thread pool and the queue.
 Job scheduler's basic entity is Job.
-A Job is a routine, which we we want to be executed by a thread, most likely parallel to some other. Αny job can be defined as work and assigned to the Job scheduler. Τhe scheduler basically accepts jobs and assigns them to threads.
+A Job is a routine, which we want to be executed by a thread, most likely parallel to some other.
+Any job can be defined as work and assigned to the Job scheduler.
+The scheduler basically accepts jobs and assigns them to threads.

 ```c
     // Job scheduler functions